hasura/elm-graphql/tutorial-site/content/realtime-feed/1-fetch-public.md

 ---
 title: "Fetch public todos - subscription"
-metaTitle: "Fetch public todos using Subscription | GraphQL Elm Apollo Tutorial"
+metaTitle: "Fetch public todos using Subscription | GraphQL Elm Tutorial"
 metaDescription: "You will learn how to make use of GraphQL Subscriptions to get notified whenever a new todo comes in React app"
 ---